-Corrupt user profiles are a common problem with Windows and the fix will depend on the exact error message you receive.
+Corrupt user profiles are a common problem with Windows, particularly 7 and Vista, and the fix will depend on the exact error message you receive.
 Here we'll explain how to fix the problem or, if you need to, create a new account and transfer your data across to the new profile.

 The problem occurs when you type your password and press Enter at the Windows log-on screen.
 You will typically see the error message “The User Profile Service failed the logon” and “The user profile cannot be loaded”, and you’ll be returned to the log-on screen.

 Note: Some people have lost files by using the Registry Editor method below, so it's crucial to make a backup of your hard disk or at the very least, all the files you cannot afford to lose.

 There are many programs which will allow you to make a copy of your entire hard disk (some of which are free), but you will need a second disk with sufficient capacity, and may even need a second PC or laptop in order to copy the disk if you can't boot into Windows.
 Here's the best backup software for Windows.